Ericsson/ecchronos/docs/REST.md

 When performing GET on `<host>/repair-scheduler/v1/list` a [JSON list of RepairJobs](../ecchronos-binary/src/test/features/repair_job_list.json) for all keyspaces will be returned.
 When performing GET on `<host>/repair-scheduler/v1/list/mykeyspace` a JSON list of RepairJobs for that specific keyspace will be returned.

+### List repair config

+When performing GET on `<host>/repair-scheduler/v1/config` a [JSON list of RepairConfig](../ecchronos-binary/src/test/features/repair_config.json) for all tables will be returned.

 ### Types